rkarlsba/OctoPrint-APCUPC/README.md

 ![apc](https://user-images.githubusercontent.com/15971213/54496388-f9427380-48ab-11e9-8049-0ce750b226d1.jpg)

+## Fork
+This is an initial fork of [OctoPrint-APCUPC](https://github.com/OutsourcedGuru/OctoPrint-APCUPC) by [Roy Sigurd Karlsbakk](mailto:roy@karlsbakk.net) awating further development of the original.
+This is not finished, but it should work.
+In the fork I'll attempt to improve on this, adding support for other boards as well as those originally listed (up to pi3b) and perhaps just add a warning if the board used is not under the supported boards list.
+This fork will attempt to remedy the need for a specific board and just focus on something sufficient power/memory or just leave it to the user to decide what to do in the case of lack of resources.

 ## Overview
-> **Raspberry Pi 3B**: A single-board computer made by the Raspberry Pi Foundation
+> **Raspberry Pi**: A group of single-board computers made by the Raspberry Pi Foundation
 >
-> **UPS**: (abbreviation of Uninterruptible Power Supply) is a battery-based device for providing clean power to personal computers and their peripheral devices.
+> **UPS**: (abbreviation of Uninterruptible Power Supply) is a battery-based device for providing power to personal computers and their peripheral devices in case of power failure.
 >
 > **apcupsd**: The underlying daemon which communicates to the APC-branded UPS.

 * An uninterruptible power supply (UPS) is a great addition to your 3D printer's setup.
 It can save your print job during momentary loss of power (brownouts) so that it continues without interruption or loss.
 * My favorite brand of UPS products is APC and their Back- and Smart-UPS line include a serial connection and cable suitable for communicating with a host computer like the Raspberry Pi in this case.
 This plugin relies upon that connectivity.
 * During an outage longer than a brownout, the plugin will be notified and proceed to 1) pause the print job, 2) cancel the print job and finally, 3) gracefully shutdown your Raspberry Pi.
 For this reason, your **OctoPrint** -> **Settings** -> **GCode Scripts** -> **After print job is paused** should include gcode to move the hotend to be above your part.
 * The installation instructions throughout assume that you have a Raspbian-based Raspberry Pi computer which will support APC's daemon for monitoring that serial connection.
 It is only meant to be compatible with the four-core versions of the Raspberry Pi computer with 1GB of RAM installed.

 ### The rationale for this plugin